 Before we begin, we encourage you to backup your certificates, as any modifications to root and intermediate certs may lead to unexpected errors.

-Follow the steps below to remove your certificate from Windows 10.
+Follow the steps below to remove a certificate from Windows 10:

 - Launch the Microsoft Management Console (MMC) by clicking the Windows icon on the taskbar and searching for “MMC”.